Venezuelan City Launches Its Own Currency Amid Cash Crunch

 This isn't the first local currency to launch in Venezuela recently.
 As Venezuela's El Nacional newspaper reports, economist Jose Guerra says that the hyperinflation is causing what he termed "mini central banks" to emerge.

-Last December, one neighborhood of the capital Caracas started issuing an alternative currency, which it called the panal.
+Last December, one neighborhood of the capital, Caracas, started issuing an alternative currency, which it called the panal.
 As The Associated Press reported, that currency could only be used in a few stores and was meant to help the struggling area buy basic staples such as rice.

-At the time, opposition politician Jose Guerra expressed concern that multiple currencies in the country could further deepen the crisis by creating "monetary chaos," the AP added.
+At the time, opposition politician Guerra expressed concern that multiple currencies in the country could further deepen the crisis by creating "monetary chaos," the AP added.

-Last month, President Nicolas Maduro also proposed a state-sponsored cryptocurrency to ease the cash crunch.
+Last month, President Nicolás Maduro also proposed a state-sponsored cryptocurrency to ease the cash crunch.

 Reporter John Otis told Morning Edition that each unit of the currency would be backed by one barrel of oil.
-The president has touted the currency as a new innovation, Otis reports, though it has been met with skepticism by some critics who note that the oil that is "backing" the currency has not actually been taken out of the ground yet.
+The president has touted the currency as a new innovation, Otis reports, though it has been met with skepticism by some critics who note that the oil "backing" the currency has not actually been taken out of the ground yet.

 On Monday, the White House imposed new sanctions on Venezuelan cryptocurrency.
 The executive order prohibits transactions by U.S. citizens using "any digital currency, digital coin, or digital token," issued by Venezuela's government since January.